rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_migration.md

    * Cloud-based applications are either created in the cloud (cloud native)
    * Or they have been fully migrated to take advantage of the benefits of cloud computing

-* Hybrid - The deployment can connect between infrastructure and applications in the cloud and in on-prem datacenters.
+* Hybrid - The deployment can connect infrastructure and applications in the cloud and in on-prem data centers.
    * This kind of deployment enables an organization to extend and grow its infrastructure into the cloud by connecting cloud and internal systems
    * [The hybrid cloud](https://aws.amazon.com/hybrid/)